pmeiners/pmeiners.github.io/docs/index.markdown

 ![image](/assets/Headshot_Meiners.png){: style="float: right; padding: 10px;"  height="40%" width="40%"}

-I am a Ph.D. candidate in political science at the University of Münster.
-I received my MA in Comparative Politics from the University of Freiburg and Sciences Po Aix in 2018.
+I am a Postdoctoral Fellow at the department of sociology at the NTNU in Trondheim, Norway.
+In 2023, I received my PhD from the University of Münster studying the conditions under which increasing competencies affect the social legitimacy of International Organizations.

 My research focuses on attitudes towards institutionalized forms of international cooperation.
 I mainly use experimental methods to investigate the psychological mechanisms behind political behavior.

 <br/>